curl/everything-curl/usingcurl/downloads/browsers.md

 ## Intermediaries' fiddlings

 Intermediaries are proxies, explicit or implicit ones.
-Some environments will force you to use one or you may choose to use one for various reasons, but there are also the transparent ones that will intercept your network traffic silently and proxy it for you no matter what you want.
+Some environments force you to use one or you may choose to use one for various reasons, but there are also the transparent ones that intercept your network traffic silently and proxy it for you no matter what you want.

 Proxies are "middle men" that terminate the traffic and then act on your behalf to the remote server.
 This can introduce all sorts of explicit